sdbj2063/gcd/CodeBook.md

 ### 8. List of std() variables used with explanations

-The following variables contain the mean value of the standard deviation--std()--variables grouped by subject and activity.
+The following variables contain the mean value of the standard deviation, std(), variables grouped by subject and activity.

 The table below lists the time measurements.